 In this part of Galatians chapter one Paul is continuing his

-Christian ministry in order to show clearly that his doctrine and his teaching
+ministry in order to show clearly that his doctrine and his teaching came from

-came from God and not from man.
-We need to listen to the Apostle Paul because
+God and not from man.
+We need to listen to the Apostle Paul because his message

-with any of the other apostles except for a brief period of fifteen days.
-The
+contact with any of the other apostles except for a brief period of fifteen

-point that Paul is trying to make one again is that he learned from God, not
+days.
+The point that Paul is trying to make once again is that he learned from Jesus

-from man.
-There are many over the centuries who would
+directly, not from man.
+There are many over the centuries who would have done

-have done much better if they had followed Paul’s example.
-What happens is that
+much better if they had followed Paul’s example.
+What happens is that people

-people join a church or join a religion and start learning from man.
-Therefore,
+join a church or join a religion and start learning from man.
+Therefore, they

-they accept conclusions and biases and assumptions that other humans teach
+accept conclusions and biases and assumptions that other humans teach them.

 strengths.
 Some people read too many books about Christianity, when they would

 do much better to be reading the Bible.
-Paul did not learn the great doctrine
+Paul did not learn from man the great doctrine

-of salvation by grace through faith in Christ from man.
-He learned it directly
+of salvation by grace through faith in Christ.
+He learned it directly from God.

 Paul wrote in Galatians 1:20-24, “Now the things which I write unto you, behold, before